 In a quite new (2002 on) development, Seznec and Sendrier have formed a generator which uses several advanced features of modern superscalar processors, such as caches, branch predictors, pipelines, instruction caches, etc. Every invocation of the operating system modifies thousands of these binary volatile states.
-So by reading from them, one can obtain data which will immediately change afterwards (sort of an uncertainty principle in processors: the measurement itself changes the result), and hence is practically impossible to reproduce.
+So by reading from them, one can obtain data which will immediately change afterwards and hence is practically impossible to reproduce.

 So for practical purposes they do generate true random numbers, although formally they do not.